-Michael Harlan Turkell, a once aspiring chef, now photographer, for years, captured the inner workings of kitchens for his award-winning “BACK OF THE HOUSE” project, which documents the lives of chefs in their restaurant world.
-As former photo editor of Edible Brooklynand Edible Manhattan, his recurring BACK OF THE HOUSE series appeared in the magazines from 2006 – 2011.
-Michael’s been nominated for a James Beard Foundation Award in Visual Storytelling, included in 25 Under 25: Up-and-Coming American Photographers V2, (PowerHouse Books), received a Photo District News Photo Annual Award, and has had his photos printed in an array of publications, and cookbooks.
-He also hosts a show on HeritageRadioNetwork.org called THE FOOD SEEN, which he brings together guests working at the intersections of food, art & design, which has twice been a finalist for a Stitcher Award (2012, 2013).
+Michael Harlan Turkell, a once aspiring chef, now photographer, author, and podcast host, for years, captured the inner workings of kitchens for his award-winning “BACK OF THE HOUSE” project, which documented the lives of chefs in their restaurant world.
+As former photo editor of Edible Brooklyn and Edible Manhattan, his recurring BACK OF THE HOUSE series appeared in the magazines from 2006 – 2011, and was nominated for a James Beard Foundation Award in Visual Storytelling.